Selecting the right funeral hymn

 Think about family preferences

-Take into consideration any preferences the family may have, including asking if there are any hymns they would prefer not to have sung.
+Before deciding on the funeral hymns, it may be worth talking to other close relatives and friends to find out their opinion.
+Take into consideration any preferences they may have, including asking if there are any hymns they would prefer not to have sung.

-Brian Clegg says that it’s good to include a hymn that is about giving thanks and reflecting on the life of the loved one.
-Good examples of that would be Now Thank We All Our God and Thine Be the Glory.
+Although funerals are a sad and sombre occasion, it doesn’t mean you have to steer clear of uplifting and happy music.
+Brian from Church Music and Hymn CDs adds: “It’s good to include a hymn that is about giving thanks and reflecting on the life of the loved one.
+Good examples of that would be Now Thank We All Our God and Thine Be the Glory.”

-Page says one tip on selecting hymns in particular is to ensure the recording is in a sing-able key.
-People tend not to belt out songs at a sombre occasion, which means that they will struggle to hit high notes they would have no trouble with in a football crowd or karaoke evening.
+One tip for selecting hymns, in particular, is to ensure the recording is in a sing-able key.
+People tend not to belt out songs at a sombre occasion, which means that they will struggle to hit high notes they would have no trouble within a football crowd or karaoke evening.

-The top D note is fairly comfortable for both men and women, she says.
-But if a hymn goes much beyond that, particularly for a sustained period, it will be a struggle for many – particularly the women whose comfortable top note is typically lower than most men, Page says.
+Maria from the Music Academy recommends that “the top D note is fairly comfortable for both men and women.
+But if a hymn goes much beyond that, particularly for a sustained period, it will be a struggle for many – particularly the women whose comfortable top note is typically lower than most men.”